dylaron/About-Me/resume_aaronydeng_cloud.md

 2017-2019, Design Engineer - Automation

-- Implemented an automation control into our latest and largest industrial machine: TwisterTrimmer T-Zero.
-Multiple VFD/motors, actuators and sensors are coordinated with a PLC with user input through a touchscreen HMI device.
+- Implemented an automation control into our latest and largest industrial machine (TwisterTrimmer T-Zero).
+A touchscreen HMI and a PLC controller system is built to orchestrate the operating of multiple VFD/motors, actuators and sensors.
+My responsibilities included mechanical design, electrical design, and PLC/HMI programming.

-- eveloped an electronic product with wireless cloud connectivity.
+- Developed an electronic product with wireless cloud connectivity.
 My main contributions were circuit design and microcontroller firmware programming (C++)

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak